18F/methods/pages/design-pattern-library.md

 ## What it is

-A collection of ui elements used frequently across a design solution, consisting of the base patterns and helpful information about how to use them examples of the pattern being implemented, and rationale on what the pattern is, how it should be used, and why it’s a good pattern.
-Sample code snippets can also be included to aid in front end development.
+A collection of UI elements used frequently across a design system, consisting of the base patterns and helpful information about how to use them.

 ## Reasons to use it

-To aid in designing a solution that uses ui elements consistently.
-Maintaining a set of approved, reusable patterns makes it easier to produce new features or updates to the current solution.
+To aid in designing a solution that uses UI elements consistently.
+Maintaining a set of approved, reusable patterns makes it easier to produce new features or make updates to the current solution.

+## Time to conduct

+Varies.
+1–2 hours per pattern for initial documentation, with ongoing maintenance and extension.

 ## How to do it

-1. Start as early as possible, as new design elements are being created and approved for use.
-On approval, capture each pattern, what it’s meant to accomplish, how it should be used, and any data as to why it’s good for the end user.
-2. Specify the components that make up each pattern and note possible constraints or restrictions.
+1. Start identifying common components as early as possible, ideally while you and the team are creating new design elements.
+These common pieces form the patterns that you will create guidelines for.
+Specify the components that make up each UI pattern and note possible constraints or restrictions.
-3. Describe how someone will use the pattern and how it should respond to the user.
-Specify differences between states (for example: how a button renders on load, hover, and click).
+2. Describe or visualize how someone will use the pattern and how it should respond to the user.
+(For example: how a button renders on load, hover, and click.)
+Provide any data as to why it is good for the end user.
-4. Include any code or snippets that front end developers can use to implement the pattern.
+3. Include any code or snippets that front end developers can use to implement the pattern.
-5. Provide examples of the pattern being implemented to show how the same pattern could or would work in different solutions.
+4. Show examples of how the same pattern could work in different solutions.
-6. Publish the design pattern library in an open, accessible space where the project team can use and extend it.
-(One common implementation of a design pattern is in a wiki[r].)
+5. Publish the design pattern library in an open, accessible space where the product team can use and extend it.
+(Common implementations of a design pattern library are in a wiki or brand style guide.)

 ## Applied in government research

--  No PRA implications.
-No information is being collected from members of the public.
+No PRA implications.
+No information is collected from members of the public.

 ## Additional resources